So that’s it: I’m going by the logical route.

 Also, I have never visited the northern Hebrides or any of those dramatic sea lochs.
 I could go to Mull and Skye.
 I would see Cape Wrath…

 Admittedly, this would be happening at the end of September and for most of October and all the books tend to dwell on how quickly the weather can change and how very rough it can get up there with wind over tide in the Minches.
-But weather forecasting today is remarkably accurate these days up to 48 hours.
+But weather forecasting today is remarkably accurate up to 48 hours.

 After 48 hours, it becomes rather more like newspaper astrology.